 Signs and symptoms of SCA6 typically begin in a person's forties or fifties but can appear anytime from childhood to late adulthood.
-Most people with this disorder require wheelchair assistance by the time they are in their sixties.
+People with this disorder may require walking or mobility assistance later in life.

 The worldwide prevalence of SCA6 is estimated to be less than 1 in 100,000 individuals.